 Figure 3(a) shows the measurement results obtained for a leak at d = 8 m.
 First, the reference reflectogram was acquired, i.e. when there is no leak (red curve).
-Then, the reflectogram in presence of the emulated leak was acquired.
-It can be noticed that, in presence of the leak, there is a distinct variation of the output reflectogram.
-The position of the leak is estimated by applying (2) to the different portions of the reflectogram, for identifying the abscissa of the minimum in correspondence of the leak.
-It is also interesting to analyze the detection of a leak (or a dielectric permittivity variations DPV) at long distances (i.e. 200m), in which case the use of the aforementioned algorithm becomes of essential importance.
-Figure 3(b) shows the TDR curves that are automatically processed: the difference between the test reflectogram and the one in the presence of a DPV allows to localize the DPV.
+Then, the reflectogram in the presence of the emulated leak was acquired.
+It can be observed that, in the presence of the leak, there is a distinct variation in the output reflectogram.
+The position of the leak is estimated by applying (2) to the different portions of the reflectogram in order to identify the abscissa of the minimum corresponding to the leak.
+It is also interesting to analyse the detection of a leak (or a dielectric permittivity variation (DPV)) at long distances (i.e. 200 m), which is when the use of the aforementioned algorithm becomes essential.
+Figure 3(b) shows the TDR curves that are automatically processed; the difference between the test reflectogram and the one in the presence of a DPV allows the DPV to be localised.

-It should be mentioned that, in applying (2), an assumption of “constant” permittivity of the soil along the SE is made.
-This assumption is acceptable considering that, generally, the variation of permittivity caused by leakages is significantly higher than the natural variation of permittivity of the soil (which, on the other hand, may be due to some temperature variations or to slightly different soil compaction in different areas).
+It should be mentioned that in applying (2), an assumption of constant permittivity in the soil along the SE is made.
+This assumption is acceptable considering that, generally, the variation in permittivity caused by leakages is significantly higher than the natural variation of permittivity in the soil (which may be due to temperature variations or to slightly different soil compaction in different areas).

 Experimental results for SEN-A

-In this application context, monitoring soil moisture content in agriculture allows to optimize the use of water, reducing wastage.
-In particular, the basic idea is to bury the dSEs in correspondence of cultivations and carrying out TDR measurements for retrieving the actual water content profile of the soil all along the cultivations.
-Subsequently, the irrigation systems could be automatically activated/deactivated according to the actual irrigation needs of the plants.
-In addition, through multiplexing systems, up to 512 d-SEs can be used simultaneously to perform widespread monitoring of multiple crop rows.
-For the experimental tests, a 30 m long d-SE was placed in the soil, along the entire crop profile and the connector came out of the soil for connection to the TDR measurement instrument.
+In this application context, monitoring soil moisture content in agriculture allows the use of water to be optimised, reducing wastage.
+In particular, the basic idea is to bury the d-SEs in correspondence with cultivations and to carry out TDR measurements to retrieve the actual water-content profile of the soil all along the cultivations.
+Subsequently, the irrigation systems can be automatically activated/deactivated according to the actual irrigation needs of the plants.
+In addition, through multiplexing systems, up to 512 d-SEs could be used simultaneously to perform the widespread monitoring of multiple crop rows.
+For the experimental tests, a 30-m-long d-SE was placed in the soil along the entire crop profile, and the connector came out of the soil to connect to the TDR measurement instrument.
 In this case, for the sake of comparison, both the TDR200 and the TDR RI-307USBm were used.
-The acquired reflectogram are directly related to the impedance profile of the SE inserted in the soil.
+The acquired reflectograms were directly related to the impedance profile of the SE inserted in the soil.
 Experimental results were obtained according to the following measurement protocol:

-reflectogram #1: one week after d-SE installation;
+reflectogram #1: one week after d-SE installation,

-reflectogram #2: (post irrigation) acquired approximately one hour after the irrigation process was finished;
+reflectogram #2: (post-irrigation) acquired approximately one hour after the irrigation process was finished,

-reflectogram #3: (pre irrigation) acquired three days after reflectogram #2;
+reflectogram #3: (pre-irrigation) acquired three days after reflectogram #2,

-reflectogram #4: (post irrigation) acquired approximately 10 hours after the irrigation process was finished;
+reflectogram #4: (post-irrigation) acquired approximately 10 hours after the irrigation process was finished,

-reflectogram #5: pre-irrigation measurement
+reflectogram #5: pre-irrigation measurement.

-Figure 4(a) and Figure 4(b) show the measurements obtained with TDR200 and RI-307USBm, respectively.
-It can be seen that, after irrigation (refl. #2), the apparent length of the SE increases, as dE shifts towards longer distance: this is a result of the increased effective permittivity.
-From refl. #3, acquired after three days and before a new irrigation, it can be noticed that the apparent length of the SE has decreased.
-A similar trend occurs for refl. #4 and refl. #5.
-Based on the overall lenght of the SE, the system is able to discriminate well between different soil moisture conditions.
-This can be used as a parameter to activated irrigation.
+Figures 4(a) and 4(b) show the measurements obtained with the TDR200 and TDR RI-307USBm, respectively.
+It can be seen that after irrigation (reflectogram #2), the apparent length of the SE increases, as dE shifts towards a longer distance; this is a result of the increased effective permittivity.
+From reflectogram #3, acquired after three days and before a new irrigation, it can be seen that the apparent length of the SE has decreased.
+A similar trend occurs for reflectogram #4 and reflectogram #5.
+Based on the overall length of the SE, the system is able to discriminate well between different soil moisture conditions.
+This can be used as a parameter for activated irrigation.
 The TDR200 instrument exhibits better performance in estimating dielectric variations; however, the costs are considerably higher than the TDR RI-307USBm.